Krikor Zohrab: Arrest and assassination

-O the 2 June 1915, Zohrab was arrested by the Turks, Vartkes Serengülian another deputy to the Ottoman Parliament was arrested the same time.
+O the 2 June 1915, Zohrab was arrested by the Turks, Vartkes Serengülian, another deputy to the Ottoman Parliament, was arrested the same time.
 Ordered to appear before a court martial in Diyarbakır, they traveled together by train to Aleppo, escorted by one gendarme.
 They remained in Aleppo for a few weeks, waiting for the results of attempts by the Ottoman governor of the city to have them sent back to the capital.
 Some sources state that Cemal Pasha himself tried to secure their return, but Talaat Pasha insisted on having the pair court martialed.
 They were then dispatched to Urfa and remained there for some time in the house of a Turkish deputy friend.
 Later, they were taken under police escort and taken to Diyarbakır by car.
-They were murdered by the well-known band of brigands led by Çerkez Ahmet, Halil and Nazım, at a locality called Karaköprü or Şeytanderesi in the outskirts of Urfa, some time between 15 July and 20 July 1915.
+They were murdered by the well-known band of brigands led by Cherkes Ahmet, Halil and Nazım, at a locality called Karaköprü or Şeytanderesi in the outskirts of Urfa, some time between 15 July and 20 July 1915.
 The murderers were tried and executed in Damascus by Cemal Pasha in September 1915, and the assassinations became the subject of a 1916 investigation by the Ottoman Parliament led by Artin Boshgezenian, the deputy for Aleppo.